-Prerequisite: Acceptance into the Dental Hygiene Program This course enables students to perform clinical dental hygiene procedures explored in DH 101.
+This course enables students to perform clinical dental hygiene procedures explored in DH 101.
 The basic clinical skills used during patient assessment and basic dental hygiene instrumentation will be emphasized.

-DH 110 THEORY OF INFECTION CONTROL AND DISEASE PREVENTION
+DH 110 THEORY of INFECTION CONTROL AND DISEASE PREVENTION

-Prerequisite: Acceptance into the Dental Hygiene Program This course introduces the infection and hazard control procedures necessary for the safety of dental professionals and their clients during the practice of dentistry.
+This course introduces the infection and hazard control procedures necessary for the safety of dental professionals and their clients during the practice of dentistry.
 Topics include microbiology, practical infection control, sterilization and monitoring, chemical disinfectants, aseptic techniques, infectious diseases, and OSHA standards.